 Day 2: Road trip to the La Jolla and the North coast

 Since we were visiting during spring, we couldn’t pass up the opportunity to visit the blooming The Flower Fields in the North coast.
 We rented a car for a day from TravCar in Little Italy and drove north, after a pit stop at La Jolla for lunch at our favorite George’s by the cove.
 We stopped by to see the sea lions at the La Jolla cove, stroll through the galleries and boutiques in village and made our way to the Gliderport at the Torrey Pines.
 Wishing we more time to try one of the tandem gliders, we drove to Carlsbad.
 The tecolote ranunculus put on quite a show at this patch of hilly land along with roses gardens, orchids and other spring flowers.
 There is even a sweet pea maze and an American Flag thanks to strategically placed patches of pansies.
 Run by San Diego Master Gardeners it is a sight to behold and can’t be missed if you are visiting San Diego between March and May.
-We took a tractor ride to see the flowers upclose – there were in colors ranging from pinks oranges and yellow.
+We took a tractor ride to see the flowers upclose – the flowers were in so many colors ranging from pinks, oranges and yellow.
 (I might have to do a separate post with more of the images from the Flower Fields, I look like a million photos!)
 Nearby is the kid favorite Legoland and Seaworld.
 Although we didn’t stop by during this trip the Birch Aquarium is another place we like to visit near La Jolla.

 On the way back to return the car, we stopped to watch the sunset at the manmade Mission Bay part of Mission Bay Park where kayaks, jet skis, sailboats were enjoying the last light of the day in the calm backwaters along with hikers, joggers on the bayside paths.
 It was time to head home.